 The Origin of the Black Girl Coalition

-We met as a Girl Action Team at Girls for a Change, a non-profit whose mission is to support Black girls and other girls of color to visualize their bright futures through social change innovation.
+This advocacy group was created by a group of young Black women at Girls for a Change, a non-profit whose mission is to support Black girls and other girls of color to visualize their bright futures through social change innovation.

 We based our movement on Angela Davis because we believe she is a strong revolutionary, independent role model for Black girls and women.
 However, Black women are undermined when we exhibit these revolutionary traits and labeled with stereotypes to denounce Black women.
 Professor Davis’ advocacy for prison abolition, and feminism is inspirational to us, because doesn’t simply talk about how the privatized prison system targets Black women.
 She has lived the experiences she talks about.
 While she taught classes at UCLA, many people didn’t appreciate that she taught there because of her activism.
 In an attempt to funnel her out of the university she was incarcerated for a crime she never committed, for two years before being found innocent.